 The manager of the Fund has outsourced the accounting function to The Bank of New York Mellon SA/NV.
-This outsourcing involves the calculation of the net asset value, maintaining accounting records and processing and executing payments.
+This outsourcing relates to, among others, the calculation of the net asset value, maintaining accounting records and processing of and executing payments.
 The manager remains ultimately responsible for the quality and continuity of these services.